Finding Aids

 The papers of Rodney Delasanta consists of materials generated by Delasanta during the course of his normal activities as Professor of English for Providence College, 1950-1977.

-John J. Fawcett cartoon collection
+John J. Fawcett political cartoon collection (SC006)

 Kennedy newspaper collection